Qiskit/qiskit-code-assistant-jupyterlab/README.md

 To learn more about contributing or installing locally read [CONTRIBUTING](CONTRIBUTING.md).

+### AI Development Assistant Support

+This repository includes AI-generated code and offers comprehensive guidance for AI coding assistants (like [IBM Bob](https://www.ibm.com/products/bob), Claude Code, GitHub Copilot, Cursor AI, and others) in [AGENTS.md](AGENTS.md).
+This helps AI assistants provide more accurate, context-aware suggestions when working with this codebase.
+See the [AI Development Assistant Support](CONTRIBUTING.md#ai-development-assistant-support) section in our Contributing Guide for more details.

 ## Qiskit Code Assistant Terms of use

 - [End User License Agreement (EULA)](docs/EULA.md) acceptance required before starting to use the model